-The Health Insurance Portability and Accountability Act of 1996 placed a number of strict requirements on healthcare providers, health plans, healthcare clearinghouses, and business associates of HIPAA-covered entities in order to safeguard the Protected Health Information (PHI) of patients.
-The Department of Health and Human Services’ Office for Civil Rights (OCR) is the primary body responsible for the enforcement of HIPAA.
-The Enforcement Final Rule of 2006 granted OCR the ability to issue financial penalties (or action plans) to CEs that fail to ensure HIPAA compliance in their organisation.
+HIPAA is enforced by the Office for Civil Rights (OCR), which operates under the U.S. Department of Health and Human Services (HHS), responsible for ensuring compliance with HIPAA’s privacy, security, and breach notification regulations to safeguard the confidentiality and integrity of protected health information (PHI) within the healthcare industry.
+The OCR is responsible for ensuring compliance with the HIPAA Privacy, HIPAA Security, and HIPAA Breach Notification Rules.
+HIPAA placed a number of strict requirements on healthcare providers, health plans, healthcare clearinghouses, and business associates of HIPAA-covered entities in order to safeguard the PHI of patients.
+The Enforcement Final Rule of 2006 granted OCR the ability to issue financial penalties (or action plans) to CEs that fail to ensure HIPAA compliance in their organization.

 The penalty structure for HIPAA violations is divided into several different tiers.
-The tiers are divided based on many different factors, including the size of the organisation, if appropriate safeguards were in place before the violation, and if the organisation had any knowledge of the breach.
+The tiers are divided based on many different factors, including the size of the organization, if appropriate safeguards were in place before the violation, and if the organization had any knowledge of the breach.
 The OCR will set the penalty based on a number of “general factors” and the seriousness of the HIPAA violation.

 The categories of HIPAA violation are as follows:

 The OCR has the power to waive a fee if the CE in question could not have been expected to avoid a data breach, a so-called “unknown violation”.